 PLUS… it removes the chance of data error.
 The more typing you need to do, the more chances you’ve got of making an error

-#10 - There's no way to automatically move people from one audience to another
+10 - There is no way to automatically move people from one audience to another

 If you’re going to take people on a journey via email, then you want to set up ‘stacked’ automations… i.e. when someone completes the first one, they’ll automatically go on to the next one.

-With multiple audiences, that means moving people automatically from one audience to another… which (unless you’re using a tool like zapier) can’t be done.
+With multiple audiences, that means moving people automatically from one audience to another… which (unless you’re using a tool like Zapier) can’t be easily done.

 …and to wrap up, and linking back to #1… when someone unsubscribes, in the past you just had the issue of working out how to remove them from multiples audiences… or maybe forgetting one.